 Raised Food Bowls

-For most pets, eating from the floor isn’t a problem.
+For most pets, eating on the floor isn’t a problem.
 In the wild, cats don’t take their prey to a raised platform to feed, they eat where they are.
 However, for some pets that are experience bloating or discomfort after eating, or those that have neck problems such as arthritis, a raised feeder is preferential.

 These usually come in the form of a stand, with a bowl or two inserted.
 They can also help to contain food waste if you have a messy eater.
 One thing to keep in mind with these is that they need a particular size of bowl inserted, so it will limit your options when you replace them.